 I received my doctoral degree in Counselor Education and Counseling from Idaho State University in 2017.
 I grew up in Montana and received my bachelor's as well as master's degree from Montana State University.
-I then practiced as a school counselor at all levels K-12 for 10 years.
+I practiced as a school counselor at all levels K-12 for 10 years before pursuing my doctorate.

 LPC Licensed Professional Counselor